Sales Documents: 5 Ways to Add Time-Saving Automation to Your Workflow

 There are many tools that integrate with your CRM now that can pull the right information together to get a document started at different stages of your sales opportunities.

-If you're not using that kind of document automation in this day and age, you're really not a modern sales team.
+If you're not using that kind of proposal document automation in this day and age, you're really not a modern sales team.
 You have to look at your tech stack in general for ways to make your document creation more effective.

 Like starting a new proposal or quote based on hitting a stage in your CRM.